 3. Use a Daily Devotional Journal

-A daily devotional journal removes uncertainty.
+A daily devotional journal removes uncertainty and replaces it with structure.

 4. Focus on Scripture, Not Feelings